genomescan-bioinformatics/pacbam/README.md

 make -f Makefile.linux
 ```

-Use instead Makefile.macosx and Makefile.mingw to compile PaCBAM on, respectively, OSX and Windows systems.
+Use instead Makefile.macos and Makefile.mingw to compile PaCBAM on, respectively, macOS and Windows systems.
-Samtools library `libbam.a` has been generated for GNU/Linux, Windows and MacOSX systems.
+Samtools library `libbam.a` has been generated for GNU/Linux, Windows and macOS systems.
 For compilation on Windows we have added also `libz.a` library, while compilation on Linux/MacOSX requires the installation of the development `zlib` package.
 Libraries can be found in `./lib` directory.
 Windows libraries have been generated using MinGW.